How efficient are Bundy clocks in the modern workplace?

 Are Bundy Clocks still used nowadays?

-Some small businesses use digital versions of Bundy clocks and punch card clocking system to record their workers’ arrival and departure times to and from work.
-The Bundy clock and these types of time clocks are simple yet efficient enough in tracking work hours, mainly as sources of data to record and help calculate employees’ pay rates.
+Some small businesses use digital versions of Bundy clocks, punch clock, and punch card clocking system to record their workers’ arrival and departure times to and from work.
+The Bundy clock and these types of time clocks are simple yet efficient enough in tracking employee working hours, mainly as sources of data to record and help calculate employees’ pay rates.

 Related: Benefits of efficient timekeeping